raphaelmcobe/oop_hands_on_section/README.md

 # Object oriented project hands on

 ## ATM machine simulator
-The main goal of this hands on section is to build an atm machine simulator.
-You should check out this github project into your home dir.
+The main goal of this hands on session is to build an atm machine simulator.
+You should download the [atm_simulator.py](oop_hands_on_session/blob/master/atm_machine.py) module into your home dir.

 The project counts with a single file, a **python3** module that holds the classes for the ATM Machine itself and the Account class.